dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 ```

 <!-- there should be a link here to the completed file. -->

-#### Second Level Implementation
+See this in the source code: https://github.com/dimxy/komodo/blob/heir-simple/src/wallet/rpcwallet.cpp#L7740 <!-- dimxy maybe not to add line number as it might change.. ->

+### Second Level Implementation <!-- dimxy it is better to make it one level up as it includes the following next sections, till the heir claim section -->

 The second level of the RPC implementation is the transaction creation code.
-This resides in the `src/heir.cpp` <!-- or src/cc/heir.cpp ? --> source file.
+This resides in the `src/cc/heir.cpp` <!-- or src/cc/heir.cpp ? --> source file.

+#### Implementing heirfund transaction creation
 The following content displays the skeleton of the <b>heirfund</b> RPC implementation.

 [For links to the full source code and example files, click here.](../../../basic-docs/antara/antara-tutorials/heir-module-tutorial.html#links-to-heir-source-code-and-building-instructions)